-In the light of financial constraints the Authority agreed to cease its direct financial support for community composting in 2010.
+In the light of financial constraints, the Authority agreed to cease its direct financial support for community composting in 2010.
 Hackney ran its own projects however up to 2012/13.

-LondonWaste Ltd, the Authority's wholly owned contractor, however delivered 3,494 tonnes of compost made from north Londoner's food and garden waste to allotment sites and community gardens free of charge in 2015/16 (see section 28, Objective 3).
+Through contractual arrangements with the Authority, LondonEnergy Ltd, the Authority's wholly owned contractor, delivered 3,673 tonnes of compost made from north Londoner's food and garden waste to allotment sites and community gardens free of charge in 2017/18 (see section 28, Objective 3).